 - 1 tbsp ground chia (can use other egg replacers, though I think flax might be too strong a flavour)

-- 3 tbsp water (for mixing with the chia)
+- 3 tbsp water (for mixing with chia) (or use 3 tbsp of aquafaba in place of chia/water mixture - see note)

 - 1 cup non-dairy milk